vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening I went to downtown Berkeley.
 I first visited Trader Joe's for groceries; I checked out at 6:06 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Sunday May 16

+In the evening I went to downtown Berkeley.
+I first visited Trader Joe's for groceries; I checked out at 5:20 PM.
+I then went to Udupi Palace and got a spring dosa.